July H. Thomson: Biography

 The fact which made the camp possible was the land gift from the Laclede Gas Light Company.
 There were four acres of land with the house almost squarely in the middle.
 It was a short distance from the Broadway car line, consisting of an administration building, built in a bungalow type, with two dormitories — one extending winglike from either side, and a kitchen in the rear.
 The dormitories were constructed with a wooden base and screened walls.
 Along either side was a row of compartments, each with two beds.
 The patients were sleeping in the open but were under a comfortable shelter.
 The front lawn was used for the recreation grounds — it was strewn with steamer chairs, hammocks swinging from many trees, and several croquet sets — this being the least strenuous form of recreation for girls in their condition.
 There were also chicken yards, gardens, and dove cotes, where the girls could raise their vegetables, poultry and squabs, all of which went to supply the camp's table.
 They had a piano, mandolins, and graphophones to amuse them.
 Most of the time, the girls spent out in the open.

 The rising bell, at 7:30 a. m., with breakfast at 8:00, was the beginning of camp rules.
 After that was feeding the chickens, working in the gardens, but for the most part, resting and eating — six times a day did these girls eat.
 The food given them was of the most nourishing variety, in the way of soups, meats, poultry, milk and eggs; ice cream was one of the favorite desserts.
 Men were tabooed, not even a janitor was employed on the grounds.
 The patients were of all ages over fifteen.
 There were school teachers, newspaper writers, trained nurses, stenographers, factory workers and shopgirls — more of the two latter occupations.
 As soon as the girls or women entered this home they were impressed with the fact that they were not hopelessly ill, and with proper rest and diet could recover.
 The girl whose constitution was undermined with too much work must first build up her health in order to fight off the disease.
-Rose Ryffle was an excellent nurse a graduate of the Baptist Sanitarium, and under her capable direction everything works very smoothly.
+Rose Ryffle was a nurse, a graduate of the Baptist Sanitarium, and under her direction.
 Medical attention was furnished by Dr. Walter Fischel and his staff.